tahajadid/SavedCard-Android/README.md

 # Feature of the application

 * Add Profile attached to numebrs of credit card
-* Switch between Profiles added
+* Se ure the application with pin code